-Capitol Riverfront scores with pro baseball, riverside parks, cool restaurants and more.
+DC's Capitol Riverfront scores with pro baseball, riverside parks, cool restaurants and so much more.

 Nationals games are a great attraction, with stars like Bryce Harper and Max Scherzer taking the field.
 During the fourth inning, six jumbo-headed mascots costumed as U.S. presidents zip around the field in a comical-yet-competitive foot race (yes, there’s some cheating).
 Nats games are a hot ticket in DC, so make sure to score your exclusive discount and save big.
 Just go to the Nationals single game tickets page, select the game you wish to attend and enter the promotional code VISITDC.
 Still not convinced?
 Here are even more reasons to catch a Nationals game.

 Set along nearly two miles of the beautiful Anacostia River, this Capitol Riverfront is home to plenty of waterfront activities during the warmer months.
 Discover endless things to do in this booming neighborhood right on the water.

 Whether you’re a life-long soccer fan or you’ve never watched a game before, you’ll love the energy, excitement and experience of seeing D.C.
 United play in person.
 From cheering on legendary footballer Wayne Rooney to having one of the best stadiums in soccer, there are lots of reasons to hop on the band wagon and get tickets today.

 On nearly six riverfront acres between 2nd and 5th streets SE, this modern park rests beautifully alongside the Anacostia River, sporting plenty of places to relax, including an elevated overlook of the river.
 Kids will love the 11-inch deep “canal” and the park’s waterfall, and everyone can admire the impressive, light-adorned, ringed bridge that serves as The Yards’ centerpiece.
 The park also hosts a Friday night concert series throughout the summer.